International Arbitration

 In-depth knowledge of enforcement and setting-aside proceedings

-We appear before local courts in recognition and enforcement proceedings and in setting-aside proceedings, in France and other jurisdictions.
+We appear before local courts in recognition and enforcement proceedings and in setting-aside proceedings, in France and abroad.

 Clients' stories